mwpastore/sinja/README.md

 You'll need a database schema and models (using the engine and ORM of your choice) and [serializers][3] to get started.
-Create a new Sinatra application (classic or modular) to hold all your {json:api} controllers and (if modular) register this extension.
+Create a new Sinatra application (classic or modular) to hold all your {json:api} controllers and (if subclassing Sinatra::Base) register this extension.
 Instead of defining routes with `get`, `post`, etc. as you normally would, define `resource` blocks with action helpers and `has_one` and `has_many` relationship blocks (with their own action helpers).
 Sinja will draw and enable the appropriate routes based on the defined resources, relationships, and action helpers.
 Other routes will return the appropriate HTTP statuses: 403, 404, or 405.

 ### Configuration